 Tips to Have a Healthy Spring

 Spring is here – and that means resuming some activities you might not have engaged in over the winter months, from working in your garden to tossing a softball.
+Here are some tips to help you have a better health in spring.

 Every kind of exercise you engage in uses different muscles.
-So if those muscles have been on hiatus, start out slowly, advises chiropractor Dr. Cynthia Boyd of Symmetry Health Center in Oakland/Berkeley and Alameda, California.
+So if those muscles have been on hiatus, start out slowly, advises chiropractor Dr. Cynthia Boyd of Symmetry Health Center in Oakland and Alameda, California.
 Work your way back up to last summer’s activity level.
 Otherwise, you might get hurt.

 Here is some advice to help you stay off the injured list